noahehall/theBookOfNoah/databases/mysql_new.md

   -- see full column defs
   show full columns from TABLENAME;

+  -- see all views in the current database show full tables where table_type='view';

+  -- see whos logged in
+  show full processlist;

   -- sbow the statement for recreating this table
   -- this is the only way to view the table options